moos/wordnet-db/README.md

 ```
   ...
   "dependencies": {
-    "WNdb": "WNdb"
+    "WNdb": "latest"
   },
   ...
 ```

-Package is about __10 MB__ in size and uncompresses to about 34 MB.
-The DB file WNdb-3.0.tar.gz is unpacked at install time.
+Package uncompresses to about 70 MB.
+The DB is downloaded and unpacked at install time.

 For older nodes < 0.6, use

-    npm install WNdb@3.0.0
+    npm install WNdb@3.1.0

 Description
 ------------

-This package contains the core DB files of WordNet 3.0 downloaded from [WordNet files](http://wordnet.princeton.edu/wordnet/download/current-version/).
+This package does not contain the core DB files of WordNet 3.1.
+These files may be downloaded from [WordNet files](http://wordnet.princeton.edu/wordnet/download/current-version/).

 Other "[standoff](http://wordnet.princeton.edu/wordnet/download/standoff/)" files may be added in the future.